 - Glue the horse to the center of your dry black background

 Using a glue stick, glue the unicorn body to the middle of your black background.

 - Use a fork (or similar tool) to scratch in the details

 Start scratching!
-You can add legs, a tail, a mane and horn following our example.
+You can add legs, a tail, a mane, and a horn following our example.
 Using different scratching tools will give you different results, so play around with how you scratch!
-Once you’ve finished scratching out the details of your unicorn, you can scratch different patterns, shapes or objects into the background – we went with classic stars. 🙂
+Once you’ve finished scratching out the details of your unicorn, you can scratch different patterns, shapes, or objects into the background – we went with classic stars. 🙂

 These are so much fun to experiment with – the color combinations are endless, and it’s kind of magical watching your unicorn appear as you scratch away simple lines.